Published: 19 April 2022

 The SoECAT generates values using a consistent methodology that enables funders to make cost comparisons between similar studies.
 The SoECAT generates three values (as defined by AcoRD):

 SoECATs must be authorised by an AcoRD Specialist prior to submission for Research Cost funding.
 The SoECAT thereby helps to ensure that Research Cost funding decisions do not need to be revisited because of activity omissions or incorrect attribution.
-To get in touch with an AcoRD Specialist, contact the lead NIHR Local Clinical Research Network (LCRN) for the study (usually the LCRN where the lead investigator/lead site is based).
-Please allow a minimum of 20 working days for authorisation of a SoECAT by an AcoRD Specialist.
+To get in touch with an AcoRD Specialist, contact the lead NIHR LCRN for the study (usually the LCRN where the lead investigator/lead site is based).
+Please allow a minimum of 10 working days for authorisation of a SoECAT by an AcoRD Specialist.
 For studies led by Scotland, Wales or Northern Ireland please see the Nation Specific ETC Processes section.

 When is a SoECAT required?